Challenges of open innovation in pharma

 The Open Innovation model refers to networks of collaborating institutes and individuals, focused on biomedical research and drug discovery – as opposed to centralised R&D facilities.
 Collaborators can be anywhere in the world, and connections between partners and the parent organisation may be arranged in various ways, from loose interactions to funded biotechnology start-up models.

-Open innovation has been used extensively – and successfully – in the software development industry, by companies such as Linux and Mozilla, and already by 2009 industry leaders were considering how the approach could benefit the pharmaceutical industry.
+Open innovation in the pharmaceutical industry has been used extensively – and successfully – in the software development industry, by companies such as Linux and Mozilla, and already by 2009 industry leaders were considering how the approach could benefit the pharmaceutical industry.

 Paul Stoffels of Johnson and Johnson made the following comment about open innovation over two years ago: